ssophei/password-generator/README.md

 <h1>password-generator</h1>
-<h3>this project uses the secure-random-password library to generate a password using cryptographically strong random values</h3>
+<h5>this project uses the [secure-random-password](https://github.com/mkropat/secure-random-password) library to generate a password using cryptographically strong random values</h5>